NeuroMorph-EPFL/NeuroMorph/NeuroMorph_Samples/EM_stack/README.md

-Download the 5 .zip files, unzip, then combine the 272 images they contain into a single folder called "EM_stack".
+Download the 5 .zip files by clicking on the following links, unzip, then combine the 272 images they contain into a single folder called "EM_stack".

 [Download part 1](http://github.com/ajorstad/NeuroMorph/raw/master/NeuroMorph_Samples/EM_stack/EM_stack_1.zip)